"So the churches were strengthened in the faith and grew daily in numbers." -- Acts 16:5

 That's not what is happening, however.
 On the contrary, the Church of the Nazarene in that little Caribbean island nation has had astounding growth.
 Over a thirty-year period Haitian Nazarenes have averaged ten percent growth per year.

-What are some of the factors that have produced 9 districts with a total of 300 churches in that little country?
+What are some of the factors that have produced 9 districts with more than 800 churches in that little country?

-During my four years in Haiti as a missionary I saw at least eight major transferable or reproducible church growth principles at work in Haiti.
+During our four years in Haiti as missionaries, I saw at least eight major transferable or reproducible church growth principles at work in Haiti.
 These are:

 1. The fiery evangelistic fervor seen in most ordinary believers.
-For these Christians, talking about Jesus and His work in their lives is part of their in the market place or in the fields.
+For these Christians, talking about Jesus and His work in their lives is part of what they do in the marketplaces or in the fields.
 Haitian believers go about chattering the gospel.
 Witnessing is not confined to special times of the day or week.
 Few Haitian Christians have studied witnessing in any kind of special training course.
-Yet, they are successfully winning their villages to the Lord.
+Yet, they are successfully winning their village neighbors to the Lord.

 The visible discipline used by local churches may even foster a sense that being a member is good standing is something special and something to be desired.
 Prospective members must attend a membership class and maintain almost perfect church attendance through a probationary period prior to their baptism and reception into church membership.

 2. A fairly homogeneous population that today is extraordinarily receptive to the gospel.
 Haiti is a country of one people.
 Almost all are descendants of African slaves.
-Almost all speak Haitian Creole as their mother tongue.
-There are almost no social, linguistic or racial barriers to the spread of the gospel.
+Almost all speak Haitian Creole as their mother tongue, even though French is also spoken by the well-educated elite.
+There are few social, linguistic, or racial barriers to the spread of the gospel.

 Among the reasons for Haiti's high receptivity to the gospel is the strong supernatural aspect of the Haitian worldview.
 Voodoo is the predominant religion in Haiti.
 Its followers worship the spirits which they believe live in trees, in water, and in the crossroads and who come to possess their followers.
-Thus, the average Haitian is very conscious of the supernatural in his daily life.
+Thus, the average Haitians are very conscious of the supernatural in their daily life.

 This consciousness makes it easy to talk about the God who sent His Son to die for our sins and who now lives within us through His Holy Spirit.